 Business Resilience

 The pandemic showed: Digital companies survive crises better.
-Remote work, online sales, and flexible processes are not just nice-to-have - they're survival-critical for business continuity.
+Remote work, online sales, and flexible processes are survival-critical for business continuity.

 Historic Funding Availability

 Never before has there been so much government support for digitalization.
 Programs like "Digital Jetzt" or KMU.DIGITAL cover up to 50% of costs.
-These programs won't last forever - now is the time to leverage them.
+These programs won't last forever - the sooner you apply, the better.

 The 5 Pillars of Digitalization